GM2Calc/GM2Calc/README.md

 From within Python
 ------------------

-When a valid python installation is detected, GM2Calc, will attempt to create `example_*.py` files in `build/bin/`.
-Either Python2 or 3 can be used, and the python package `cppyy` is required.
+When a valid Python installation is detected, GM2Calc, will attempt to create `example_*.py` files in `build/bin/`.
+Either Python 2 or 3 can be used, and the Python package `cppyy` is required.
+See the [`cppyy` installation instructions](https://cppyy.readthedocs.io/en/latest/installation.html) for further details.
-See the
-[`cppyy` installation instructions](https://cppyy.readthedocs.io/en/latest/installation.html)
-for further details.
 In `examples/example_slha.py` (MSSM), `examples/example_gm2calc.py` (MSSM) and `examples/example_thdm.py`